mcsee/Software-Design-Articles/Articles/Code Smells/Code Smell 61 - Coupling to Classes/readme.md

  // Tight coupling
 }

-// We cannot fake or mock this method
+// You cannot fake or mock this method
 // since it always expects an instance of MyCollection
 ```